-Adopted by the Executive (EX) Committee and Plenary,, Adopted by the Market Regulation and Consumer Affairs (D) Committee, Dec.
-3, 2023 Adopted by the Market Information Systems (D) Task Force, Oct.
+Adopted by the Market Regulation and Consumer Affairs (D) Committee, Dec.
+3, 2023

+Adopted by the Market Information Systems (D) Task Force, Oct.
 20, 2023

 MARKET INFORMATION SYSTEMS (D) TASK FORCE

 The mission of the Market Information Systems (D) Task Force is to provide business expertise regarding the desired functionality of the NAIC Market Information Systems (MIS) and the prioritization of regulatory requests for the development and enhancement of the MIS.